glynnsmith/popcomms-list-app/README.md

 # PopComms List App

 This repo contains my effort of building a technical test for a front-end developer role at PopComms.
-It is based up the design and prototype found [here](https://www.figma.com/file/p2Dp6hysKfCAGs2ylnyRUG/Front-end-Recruitment-Task-Mid?node-id=134%3A0)
+It is based up the design and prototype found [here](https://www.figma.com/file/p2Dp6hysKfCAGs2ylnyRUG/Front-end-Recruitment-Task-Mid?node-id=134%3A0).

+You can view the built project [here](https://popcomms-list-app.vercel.app/).

 ## Installation